 Begin with the top tier:

 - Create the second tier with approximately 15 diapers.
 Once again, tie them together tightly with the narrow ribbon.

 - Create the third and largest tier using approximately 27 diapers.
 To make the process of tying up the diapers simpler, first tie an inner circle of diapers together.
 Then stand the final row of diapers around this circle and tie once again.

 Decorate the Cake

 - Place the largest cake tier on the platter.
 Using several pieces of adhesive tape on the underside of the diapers, tack them to the platter.
 Don't use so much tape that the diapers will tear when the mother disassembles it.

-- Place the second tier on top of the base and attach with tape to the lower tier.
+- Place the second tier on top of the base and attach it with tape to the lower tier.

 - Place the smallest tier on top and attach as you did the other tiers.

 - Tuck the various baby accessories inside the ribbon, all around the cake.
 Make sure they fit snugly and tie with more ribbon if necessary to keep them from falling off.

-- Finish the cake with the one-inch ribbon wrapped around each tier to help secure the accessories and provide a finishing touch.
+- Finish the cake with the 1-inch ribbon wrapped around each tier to help secure the accessories and provide a finishing touch.

 - Decorate the cake to match the theme of the baby shower, whether it's teddy bears, unicorns, bubbles, or something else.
 You can make it look like a cake for a baby girl with lots of pink accessories and toys.
 If the parents don't know or haven't shared the baby's gender, decorate using lots of soft pastels, which are classic baby colors.
 Consider bolder colors, which some parents may prefer for their baby's nursery.